Neil Flynn: Scrubs

-For Scrubs, Flynn auditioned for the role of Dr. Cox, but was given the role of Janitor, instead.
-Flynn was originally only cast for the first episode ("My First Day"), but he became a regular, playing a character known only as the Janitor, who devotes much of his energy to menacing young Dr. John "J.D."
+For Scrubs, Flynn auditioned for the role of Dr. Cox but was given the role of Janitor, instead.
+He was originally only cast for the first episode ("My First Day"), but he became a regular, playing a character known only as the Janitor, who devotes much of his energy to menacing young Dr. John "J.D."
 Dorian.
 His name is not revealed in the series until the season 8 finale when, upon J.D.'s first time asking about it, he simply says his name is Glenn Matthews.
-This is also speculated to be false for two reasons: first, after J.D. leaves the shot, an orderly addresses the Janitor as "Tommy"; and second, while watching The Fugitive with Carla and Danni (Dr. Cox's sister-in-law, played by Tara Reid) in the season 3 episode 'My Friend The Doctor', J.D. notices the real-life Flynn's character in the train scene.
+This is also speculated to be false for two reasons: first after J.D. leaves the shot, an orderly addresses the Janitor as "Tommy"; and second, while watching The Fugitive with Carla and Danni (Dr. Cox's sister-in-law, played by Tara Reid) in the season 3 episode 'My Friend The Doctor', J.D. notices the real-life Flynn's character in the train scene.
 When the Janitor confirms he was in the movie at the end of the episode, some fans speculated the Janitor's name in Scrubs is Neil Flynn, but this was dismissed by Flynn in an interview.
 Flynn was a series regular with Scrubs through the first eight seasons.
-When Scrubs was cancelled by NBC and subsequently picked up by ABC, he signed a second position one-year deal for Scrubs season 9, which would have allowed him to continue on Scrubs if his pilot The Middle was not picked up.
+When Scrubs was canceled by NBC and subsequently picked up by ABC, he signed a second position one-year deal for Scrubs season 9, which would have allowed him to continue on Scrubs if his pilot The Middle was not picked up.
 The Middle pilot was picked up, but he appeared as a guest star in Scrubs' season 9 premiere.

 The Middle

-Flynn's long-running role, Mike Heck, was on ABC's The Middle (2009–2018).
-The character had three children and worked at the Orson Limestone Quarry.
-The Heck Family was a working-class family in Indiana.
-In 2017, the series celebrated 200 episodes.
+Flynn's played the supporting role of lower-class dad Mike Heck on ABC's The Middle (2009–2018).
+The character had three children and worked at the Orson Limestone Quarry in rural central Indiana.

 For his work on The Middle, Flynn was nominated for Best Supporting Actor in a Comedy Series at the 6th Critics' Choice Television Awards.

 Voice-over work

 Flynn has also done voice acting for the animated series Buzz Lightyear of Star Command, though he is better known for voicing the popular characters Skidd McMarx and the Plumber in the first three Ratchet & Clank games for the PlayStation 2.
 He also made a guest appearance in Kim Possible.

 Flynn voiced the character Max Flush on the FOX TV show Bob's Burgers in the episode "O.T.: The Outside Toilet".

-As of 2015, he is providing the voice of Chuck, the foster father of the title character in the DC Comics animated web series Vixen.
+As of 2015, he was providing the voice of Chuck, the foster father of the title character in the DC Comics animated web series Vixen.